vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

       - To generate SST files only, users do not need to install the Hadoop service on the machine where the Storage service is deployed.

+      - To delete the SST file after the ingest (data import) operation, add the configuration `-- move_Files =true` to the Storage Service configuration file.

 ## Steps

 ### Step 1: Create the Schema in Nebula Graph